mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 It may therefore be tempting to just optimize for precision, maximizing our confidence in the model's predictions. **But the more we prioritize precision, the more _conservative_ our model will be with labeling videos as spam**, meaning we'll inevitably miss some spam videos that should have been caught.

 To illustrate this, let's look at that diagram of the overlap of benign and spam distributions again.
-Our classifier outputs a probability that a video is spam, which then needs to be binarized into a benign or spam label.
-We have two options below: thresholds A and B.
+We can binarize our spam probabilities at two thresholds: A or B.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/boundary1.png" height="85%" width="85%">